Skip to main content

 Common

-• Nausea Most common at initiation and dose escalation; generally decreases over time
+• Nausea: Most pronounced at initiation and during dose escalation; usually mild to moderate and eases over time

 Uncommon

-• Injection site reactions Erythema, pain, or pruritus
+• Injection site reactions: Redness, pain, or itching at the injection site

 Rare